Education Benefits Comparison

 The GI Bill monthly housing allowance (MHA) is set equal to the E-5 with-dependents BAH at the school's ZIP code.
 This means two veterans attending the same program at different schools can receive vastly different MHA amounts — a school in San Diego might pay $3,900+/month while the same degree program in a rural area might pay $1,200/month.
 Over 36 months of enrollment, that gap is worth $96,000+ in housing allowance alone.

 If you're choosing between comparable schools, enter both ZIP codes separately and compare the resulting MHA.
-The housing allowance difference often exceeds the tuition difference.
+In some high-cost locations, the housing allowance difference can exceed the tuition difference.

 - TA covers $4,500/year and resets annually — use it or lose it each fiscal year.

-- Every GI Bill month used on active duty is a month of MHA you'll never collect post-separation.
+- Every GI Bill month used on active duty is a month of MHA not collected post-separation.